 19. Add a grey bookcase

 This is one piece of furniture that you don’t want to miss.
 A bookcase is a handy place for not only holding books but also holding personal items and decor.
+Give it a chic refresh with a coat of grey paint.

 20. Offset grey paint with gold touches